 Once the RNA is clean, we can unstick it from the magnetic silica beads simply by washing the beads with water.
 When the RNA is in the water, and not on the beads anymore, we can get rid of the beads using the magnet again.

 This gif shows you the steps we use to clean up the RNA:

 4) Make sure the test will only detect the new coronavirus

 The RNA left in your sample will be a mixture of human RNA and RNA from any bacteria or viruses in the nasopharynx of the person who was swabbed.

-To make sure we only detect the coronavirus RNA, and not of the DNA or RNA of anything else, we need to find a little bit of the coronavirus RNA sequence that is unique to the coronavirus, and is not shared by any other living thing.
+To make sure we only detect the coronavirus RNA, and not the DNA or RNA of any other organism, we need to find a little bit of the coronavirus RNA sequence that is unique to the coronavirus, and is not shared by any other living thing.

 The RNA of the new coronavirus was sequenced by scientists early in the outbreak.
 There are nearly 30,000 bases (letters) in the coronavirus genome, containing the instructions for making 29 different proteins.

 We need to make two short pieces of DNA (‘primers’) that will only stick to somewhere on that genome sequence.

 Scientists chose two short pieces of the sequence in gene E, 22 and 26 bases long, for the PCR test.
 The E (envelope) protein encoded by this gene helps to form the oily membrane of the virus.